SILENCE-SIMSOOL/SilenceUtils/README.md

 Make sure to download and install the [LucentClient](https://silencedev.kro.kr/en/products/lucent-client) mod.
 LucentClient includes all useful vanilla enhancements and optimization features.

-You can open the config screen using the `/su` command.
+Open the config screen using the `/su`.

 ## 📘 Other Valuable Mods
 Silence Utils does not implement features for specific themes or events.
 Here's why: